 Athletic Shoe Store: Shoes & Footwear for Every Sport

 From the hardwood to the pitch and everywhere in between, DICK'S Sporting Goods has the athletic footwear your season needs.

 Check out a variety of hot new styles and performance-ready constructions.
 Find footwear for your game from your favorite brands, including Nike® running shoes, CrossFit® shoes by Reebok®, adidas® shoes and Under Armour® shoes.

 It's time to rethink your athletic footwear.

 Your shoes or cleats should be crafted with details that make a difference in your game.
 Go for contoured, cushioned midsoles and uppers that feel breathable when you're pushing the pace.
 Football, soccer and golf cleats are available with traction-enhancing outsoles, optimized for the unique needs of each game's athletes.
 Technical inner liners wick away sweat as you sprint ahead of the competition.

 From basketball shoes that stabilize you to tennis shoes that support quick, lateral movements, the right athletic shoe delivers an edge to your game.

 The fit of your footwear is essential.
 Follow this simple guide to learn how to properly lace your athletic shoe, based on your foot type:

-See the “loop lacing” technique used for a narrow heel.
-Criss-cross lace your shoes as normal halfway up the placket.
+For Low Arches: See the loop-lacing technique used for a narrow heel.
+Crisscross lace your shoes as normal halfway up the placket.
 Use loop-lacing the rest of the way up.

-Thread laces through the first set of eyelets and then straight up each side without criss-crossing at all.
+For Wide Feet: Thread laces through the first set of eyelets and then straight up each side without crisscrossing at all.
 Continue this way for two or three holes.
-Once you’ve passed the forefoot and can tighten without squeezing, begin criss-crossing and finish lacing the shoe as normal.
+Once you've passed the forefoot and can tighten without squeezing, begin crisscrossing and finish lacing the shoe as normal.